 Certain processing is also carried out because it is necessary to comply with the law, including the requirement that trade unions keep an accurate register of members’ names and addresses.
 Therefore, if you wish to be a member, you must provide this information to us.

 E tū may contact you at your home address, by telephone, video call, SMS, or email.
 You can change how we communicate with you at any time by visiting the My Etū, and Delegates Site on E tū websites: www.etu.nz, www.jobmatch.etu.nz, www.carewatch.org.nz, member or user login or using our E tū Union Toolbox and by contacting E tū Support to do this for you ( E tū Support phone number: 0800 186 466).

 If a member or registered user decides to not give E tū their personal information, then they:

 - will not be able to use the E tū products and services

 - won’t be kept updated on things that are happening at E tū.

 Sharing of information

-E tū shares some member information with carefully selected third parties contractors, who carry out trade union related data processing activities on E tū’s behalf, including:
+E tū shares some member information with carefully selected third party contractors, who carry out trade union-related data processing activities on E tū’s behalf, including:

 - Ballot and election administration, as required by law